Cosmological Constant Problem and $H_0$ Tension in Void-dominated Cosmology

-But on the other hand, the data reported from local groups are independent of each model and have a very high measurement accuracy.
-Therefore, from our point of view, the main problem in Hubble tension originated from the slight changes in $\Lambda$'s value, which also depends on changes in surface tension and the size of super voids.\\ So the interesting result of this study is that a cosmic void can be a good candidate to describe the behavior of the universe both on a large and local scale.
-As an important consequence of this research, by examining static and dynamic behavior of cosmic voids more seriously, both theoretically and observationally, possible plausible solutions to the important challenges of physical cosmology on a local and global scale can be offered.
+But on the other hand, the data reported from local groups are independent of each model and have a very high measurement accuracy. \textit{From our point of view, the main problem in Hubble tension may be originated from the slight changes in $\Lambda$'s value, which also depends on surface tension and the size of cosmic voids} in the structure of cosmic web ~\cite{Yusofi:2022hgg}.
+Highlights of this work include:\\ \\ 1) The cosmic fluid/web consists of two simultaneous coexist dynamical parts, namely galaxies, clusters, superclusters, and nodes on one hand and small voids and supervoids on another hand.\\ \\ 2) In void-dominated cosmology, voids are dominant and their existence and evolution play an essential role in the accelerating expansion of the cosmos.\\ \\ 3) It has been shown that a cosmic void can be considered a very good representative for studying both local and global scales.\\ \\ 4) For each cosmic void, we obtained a particular mass density and the cosmological constant that in terms of the order of magnitude are the same as the entire universe on the smallest and large scale.
+Also, it is shown that the largest discrepancy between the observable cosmological constant and the early foam-like cosmos ($\sim 10^{122}$) can be logical in the void-based model of the universe. \\ \\ 5) Finally, it has also been shown that the slight difference between the surface tension of the cosmic bubbles may be the source of tension between global and local measurements of $H_{\rm 0}$.\\ So the interesting result of this study is that a cosmic void as a cell of the cellular structure of the cosmic web scaffolding can be a good candidate to describe the behavior of the universe both on a global and local scale. \\ As a significant consequence of this research, by more exact probing the behavior of a single cosmic void more seriously, both theoretically and observationally, possible plausible solutions to the important challenges of physical cosmology on a local and global scales can be offered.